noheton/shepard/infrastructure/README.md

 ## Restrict public access to Chronograph

 Chronograf by default is publicly accessible!
 You can configure it with OAuth or simply with a password and username.
 More information can be found [here](https://docs.influxdata.com/chronograf/v1/administration/managing-security/).

+## Migrate Timeseries Data (When Updating from <4.0.0 to >=4.0.0)

+InfluxDB has been replaced with TimescaleDB to persist timeseries data as of version 4.0.0.
+Timeseries data needs to be migrated from InfluxDB to the new database.
+Otherwise shepard will not start.

+See https://gitlab.com/dlr-shepard/shepard/-/merge_requests/389#migration-instructions for the migration instructions.

 ## Start